sysml/chaos/smk/README.md

 The idea behind this scheme is to always provide most of the functionality as a library that is then used by one or more very simple applications.
-Applications have only the simple tasks of read command line arguments and/or configurations files, and implement some sort of main loop that mostly calls libraries, being therefore relatively simple.
-Application specific headers (e.g. headers relative to configuration parsing), should be placed under `bin/` and imported by the application with `""` as opposed to `<>`.
+Applications have only the simple tasks of reading command line arguments and/or configurations files, and implementing some sort of main loop that mostly calls libraries, being therefore relatively simple.
+Application-specific headers (e.g., headers relative to configuration parsing) should be placed under `bin/` and imported by the application with `""` as opposed to `<>`.

-Although the idea is to always write most of the functionality as a library you don't have to build it as a library, instead you can build everything as a static binary.
-The reference text bellow explains the multiple ways you can use smk.
+Although the idea is to always write most of the functionality as a library you don't have to build it as a library; instead you can build everything as a static binary.
+The reference text below explains the multiple ways you can use smk.

 ## Basic targets